tractorcow-farm/silverstripe-fluent/readme.md

     - 'OwnerID'
 ```

-Note: `has_many` and `many_many` translation is in development.
+Note: `has_many` and `many_many` localisation is in development.

-If you want to translate a dataobject that doesn't extend sitetree then you'll need
+If you want to localise a dataobject that doesn't extend sitetree then you'll need
 to add the appropriate extension